-Motion implies time, of course, and relates directly to energy.
-Upon this foundation, the nature of time and energy in the three lower branes emerges from the algebra of imaginary numbers.
-First, since Kaluza's Einstein-Maxwell theory requires real time in the 5-brane, we surmise that the motions of the \boldsymbol{v} and \boldsymbol{w} dimensions are imaginary - that is, imaginary space over real time (t5).
-These imaginary motions set the 5-brane into motion relative to the (static) imaginary dimension \boldsymbol{u} in the 6-brane, yielding real time in the 5-brane (imaginary space \boldsymbol{u} over the imaginary motions \boldsymbol{v} and/or \boldsymbol{w}) while also projecting the fourth real dimension \boldsymbol{m} into motion, manifesting as real energy (real space \boldsymbol{m} over real time t5).
-The key insight is that real time and real energy emerge from the same imaginary spatial motions in the 5-brane.
+Motion has units of space over time while implying energy.
+Upon this foundation the nature of time and energy in the lower three branes emerges from the algebra of imaginary numbers.
+First, on the basis that Kaluza's theory requires real time in the 5-brane, we surmise that the motions $M{\boldsymbol{w}}$ and $M{\boldsymbol{v}}$ are imaginary, reflecting imaginary space (\boldsymbol{u}) over real time (t5).
+These imaginary motions set the 5-brane into motion relative to the (static) imaginary dimension \boldsymbol{u} in the 6-brane, yielding real time in the 5-brane while consequently projecting the fourth real dimension l into motion, manifesting as real energy (the motion M_l equating to real space l over real time t5).
+The key insight is that real time and real energy each emerge from the same imaginary spatial motions in the 5-brane.